Leaside Home Sales Statistics for January 2026 by Jethro Seymour Top Midtown Toronto Real Estate Broker

 - Semi-detached homes: $1,380,000 (limited data: 1 sale)

-Compared to last year, the numbers reveal a meaningful market correction:
+Compared to last year, the numbers reveal interesting dynamics:

 - Semi-detached values: Data limited (only 1 sale)